Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 Potassium not monitoredOccasional"I didn't know I shouldn't use potassium salt."

-Table scrollable to the right
+Table scrolls to the right

-11. How brite Supports You with Candesartan
+11. How brite supports you with candesartan

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.

-• Triple Whammy warning: Automatically detects the dangerous combination sartan + diuretic + NSAID. → Interaction check
+• Triple-whammy warning: Automatically detects the dangerous combination sartan + diuretic + NSAID. → Interaction check

 • Potassium alert: Warns against additional potassium intake without medical supervision.